astrojoeg/astrojoeg.github.io/astrocolonialism/index.md

 title: Astrocolonialism
 subtitle: UTS 101 Final Project
 bigimg:
- - "tmt_protest2.jpg" : "Maunakea Protests Against TMT NEED DATE AND COPYRIGHT"
+ - "/img/tmt_protest2.jpg" : "Maunakea Protests Against TMT, July 2019, Caleb Jones/AP"
 ---

 Note: this webpage is a work-in-progress that I plan to update throughout the near future.
 I do not own any of the content displayed here.
 I am intending to compile a non-exhaustive set of research and further learning on these topics.
 You can also find an interactive python widget I wrote using matplotlib and a lesson plan on astrocolonialism I wrote as a student in UTS 101 in Fall 2020.